 Before the War, Opa met Jacoba Nijland, who would later become my Oma, when her family had moved close to his town.
 He saw her standing in the garden outside her family's new home, and thought to himself that he had to meet her.
 Not one to let moss gather under his feet he walked up and asked her if she's busy that afternoon, and if she'd like to go to see a movie with him.
 She checked with her mother, and off they went.

-There was a brief courtship, and then despite the Netherlands' declared neutrality, on May 10, 1940, the Nazis invaded.
+There was a brief courtship, and then despite the Netherlands' declared neutrality, the Nazis invaded on May 10, 1940.
 On May 15, Dutch military forces surrendered, and all men aged 18-45 were ordered into forced labour camps to feed the Nazi war machine.
-Opa was posted to a bomb factory - the Allies bombed that factory in the early part of 1943, destroying it's capacity for manufacture.
+Opa was posted to a munitions factory in Wilemshaven, transported there in June 1940 by box car - the Allies bombed that factory in the early part of 1943, destroying it's capacity for manufacture.
 Opa was one of the few survivors, having hidden under a flight of stairs during the attack.

-Having nowhere for him to work immediately, the Nazis sent him home, with the admonition to remain available to work as soon as they required him.
-His reaction to that was a big fat "NOPE", and so the Dutch underground resistance movement transported him from the south of Nazi-occupied Holland to the north - sometimes by foot, sometimes literally in the back of a cart filled with hay.
-Posing as a farmhand, they hid him from Nazi authorities until the Allies liberated Holland to end the war in 1945.
+He escaped with a Belgian man who took him under his wing and helped him walk back to his family’s hometown of Veenendaal (Google tells me today that's a 55 hour, 273 km walk through Nazi controlled territory), where he hid for seven days and nights.
+The Dutch underground resistance movement then transported him from the south of Nazi-occupied Holland to the north - sometimes by foot, sometimes literally in the back of a cart filled with hay.
+Posing as a farmhand with the false name Martin Lathouwers, he hid from Nazi authorities for 3.5 years until the Allies liberated Holland to end the war in 1945.

 At the end of the occupation, Opa walked home to find his future wife had survived the occupation.
 They emigrated to Halifax in 1953 on the SS Waterman, with the first two of their seven children.
 My mother would be born in Kingston on September 26, 1955.